juanmorschrott/fraud-detection/README.md

 This very simple and naive application has been created with the intention of show a possible hexagonal architecture implementation using Spring Boot.
-The main goal is to structure your application layers in a way that it receives a user interaction (input) and retrieves or stores data from a source (output).
+The main goal is to structure your application layers in receiving user interactions (web endpoint, cli and files) as input and stores data (database) as output.

 ![hexagonal architecture](hexagonal-architecture.png)